ic3b3rggg/NumPy-Journey/README.md

 After learning the materials of this repository, coders can perform a large number of mathematical operations using NumPy very easily.

-# _I am grateful to the following stuffs which help me a lot to create this repository:_
+# _I am grateful to the following stuffs which helped me a lot to create this repository:_

 * The official numpy documentation - https://numpy.org/learn/